Partnerships

 • Build a better understanding of the context in which the effort is being implemented

-The implementation team collaborates to create or utilize systems that strengthen partnership with LEAs and programs to sustainably implement evidence-based practices.
+The implementation team collaborates to create or utilize systems that strengthen partnership with member districts and ISD programs to sustainably implement evidence-based practices.
 Each member is an equal partner.

 Team members are expected to: